ynrng/ynrng.github.io/envs/homebrew.md

+---
+layout: page
-# Migrate HOMEBREW from intel to m1 chip:
+title: Migrate HOMEBREW from intel to m1 chip
+---